ZachVeenstra/TheTuringTrio/docs/software_requirements_specification.md

 5. Smart Prompt
     1. The smart prompt shall suggest a journal prompt when a new journal is created.
+		2. The smart prompt shall allow the user the option whether or not to use the prompt for the journal.

+6. Authentication Pages
+		1. The login page shall be displayed when the user initially opens the app.
+		2. The login page shall allow the user the choice to login or to create an account
+		3. The login page shall allow the user to login onto the home page by allowing the user to click the Login button.
+		4. The login page shall allow the user to access the create account page by clicking the create account page.
+		5. The create account page shall allow the user to create an account then login or return to the login page
+		6. The create account page shall allow to user to login by clicking the login button to the home page.
+		7. The create account page shall allow the user to return to the login page by clicking the here text.

 # Non-functional Requirements

 1. Accessibility
     1. The app must be available on the latest version of iOS (17).
 		2. The app shall be avalible to any iOS user who downloaded the app.
+		3. The app shall not be avalible to anyone who does not have the iOS.

 2. Performance
     1. The journal shall have the ability to peform very fast when it is being used.